book/the_underbar/content/about/index.md

 the conversation, hit "record", and stop after roughly one hour?
 And make the recording public afterwards, for others to enjoy.

+## The Intent

+My primary goal is to have fun chatting with my friends about interesting topics on a regular basis.

+I also believe that given enough time, the transcripts and notes I collect will build up an interesting (and valuable) collection of source material about and around the Perl and Open Source communities and projects.

+I'm actually hoping that someone (maybe me, maybe an actual author, or a scholar) will use this raw material to build something even more interesting on top of it.
+This could be a commercial book, for example, and I'd be open to collaborate on that.

 ## The Name

 The podcast's name comes from a quick brainstorm with Olaf Alders on